jacobdbt2100/Data-Analytics-Basics/README.md

 Collects, processes, and analyzes data to identify trends, patterns and make informed decisions.

 **`Handling Large Datasets:`**
+Requires the use of efficient data storage and processing tecniques such as;
+- SQL databases
+- Parallel computing: running multiple computations at the same time across multiple cores or processors, rather than sequentially on a single one.
+- Cloud-based solutions
+- Code optimization (performance tuning)

 **`Latest Trends and Developemts Updates:`**